New bijective proofs pertaining to alternating sign matrices: Compatibility

 We introduce the notion of \textit{compatibility}, the most important idea in this paper. \begin{definition} A \textit{statistic} of a signed set is a function on (at least) its support.
 Let $S$, $T$ be signed sets and let $\eta$ be a statistic of $S \sqcup T$.
 A sijection $\phi \colon S \sijto T$ is \textit{compatible with $\eta$} if

 \end{definition} The codomain of statistics does not matter, so we will not pay attention to it.
 For simplicity, we will sometimes write $ s \insupp S $ instead of $s \in \bs{S}$.

-Compatibility is a generalization of the notion of \textit{normality} which is introduced in \cite{FK1}.
+Compatibility is a generalization of the notion of \textit{normality} which is used in \cite{FK1}.
 For example, let us consider the sijection $\varphi$ in Example \ref{ex_sij}, which is normal in the language of \cite{FK1}.
-We can recognize each element of the support of $\sint{a}{b} \sqcup (\sint{a}{c} \sqcup \sint{c}{b})$ as an integer in the canonical way, so we can define a canonical $\mathbb{Z}$-valued statistic of $\sint{a}{b} \sqcup (\sint{a}{c} \sqcup \sint{c}{b})$.
+We can define a canonical $\mathbb{Z}$-valued statistic of $\sint{a}{b} \sqcup (\sint{a}{c} \sqcup \sint{c}{b})$, because we can recognize each element of the support of $\sint{a}{b} \sqcup (\sint{a}{c} \sqcup \sint{c}{b})$ as an integer in the canonical way.
 The sijection $\varphi$ is compatible with this statistic.
 We call statistics of this type \textit{normal} statistics.
 The precise definition is given in Definition \ref{defofnormal}.

 Compatibility is preserved under compositions and so is normality. \begin{lemma} Let $\phi \colon S \sijto T$, $\psi \colon T \sijto U$ be sijections and $\eta$ a statistic of $S \sqcup T \sqcup U$.
 If $\phi$ and $\psi$ are compatible with $\eta$, then $\psi \circ \phi$ is compatible with $\eta$. \end{lemma} \begin{proof} For any $s \insupp S$, $\eta(s)=\eta(\phi(s))=\eta(\psi(\phi(s)))=\cdots$ while they are well-defined.
 Therefore, $\eta(s) = \eta(\psi \circ \phi(s))$.
 The same is true for an element of $\bs{U}$. \end{proof}